Buska alternative · Updated August 2026

 Same idea.
 Paste your URL and start.

-EaseClaw builds your keywords from your site, watches eleven curated sources, scores each post by buying intent, and drafts the reply.
+EaseClaw builds your keywords from your site, watches twelve curated sources, scores each post by buying intent, and drafts the reply.
 You always press send.

 7 days · cancel anytime · never auto-posts